haeggsti/lymphoma_classification_2023/README.md

 **I. Häggström et al., _Deep learning for [18F]fluorodeoxyglucose-PET-CT classification in patients with lymphoma: a dual-centre retrospective analysis_, the Lancet Digital Health (2023)**

+# Dependencies
+The codes are run in Pytorch.

 # Description of files
 * `train.py`: script to train the model (here set to 2d ResNet34).
 Give appropriate arguments to the function (use `--help`).
 * `predict.py`: script to uses the trained model for inference on the testset.
 Give appropriate arguments to the function (use `--help`).